 Poor Countries Fall Behind In Race To Reserve COVID-19 Vaccine

-Rich countries are rapidly claiming the world's lion share of future doses of COVID-19 vaccine, creating deep inequalities in global distribution.
+Rich countries are rapidly claiming the world's lion's share of future doses of COVID-19 vaccine, creating deep inequalities in global distribution.

 Despite an international agreement to allocate the vaccine equitably around the world, billions of people in poor and middle-income countries might not be immunized until 2023 or even 2024, researchers at Duke University predict.